-Let's get started by cooking your spaghetti (or other favourite pasta type) according to packet directions til it's perfectly al dente.
-Once it's ready, drain it straight away.
+Cook pasta according to packet directions until al dente.
+Once ready, drain it straight away.

-Meanwhile, pop the passata, olive oil and garlic into a small saucepan and bring it to the boil, then remove from the heat.
+While the pasta is cooking, pop your passata, olive oil and garlic into a small saucepan and bring it to the boil, stirring occasionally, then remove from the heat.

-Place the cooked pasta into a large mixing bowl and drizzle generously with your hot napoli sauce.
-Give it a good stir to make sure all the pasta is evenly coated in sauce, then transfer to serving plates and garnish well with parmesan cheese.
+Transfer the cooked pasta into a large mixing bowl and drizzle generously with napoli sauce.
+Or simply transfer pasta to serving plates or bowls, top with napoli sauce and garnish well with Parmesan.

-Feel free to sprinkle with an extra pinch of salt and pepper, or fresh parsley or basil leaves too!
+Salt and pepper, fresh parsley or basil leaves

 Passata - Always use room temperature passata for the best flavour.
 You can use a combination of passata and tomato puree or fresh chopped tomatoes for a little extra texture.
 Sub with San Marzano canned tomatoes (we love Mutti brand), fresh tomatoes, or tomato puree.